 Courtesy of @guantanamerany

-The social buzz and Instagram hit, Tanner Smith’s, is a truly unique experience in a warm, welcoming setting.
-The main bar area is designed after a 1920’s New York drinking house.
+The social buzz and Instagram hit, Tanner Smith’s, is a unique experience in a warm, welcoming setting.
+The main bar area is designed after a 1920s New York drinking house.
 Artfully-created cocktails along with a rotating craft beer selection and wine list are accompanied by thoughtful food selections to share.

 Courtesy of @redeyegrillnyc

-Dine at the Nobuyuki “Nobu” Matsuhisa’s Japanese restaurant, known for fusion cuisine, blending traditional Japanese dishes with Peruvian ingredients.
-The menu is like a playground for the tastebuds.
-Select from the menu, or risk the surprise with the ‘Omakase Chef Choice’ to experience the essence of Chef Matsuhisa’s cuisine.
-Dine for lunch or dinner, or come on Sundays for a lunch pre-fixe (or the Nobu Classics, hot or cold).
+Nobuyuki “Nobu” Matsuhisa’s Japanese restaurant is known for fusion cuisine, blending traditional Japanese dishes with Peruvian ingredients.
+The menu is like a playground for the taste buds.
+Select from the menu or be surprised with the Omakase Tasting Menu to experience the essence of Chef Matsuhisa’s cuisine.
+Dine for lunch or dinner or – if visiting on a Sunday – try the lunch pre-fixe.

 Courtesy of @russiantearoom

 We hope your next trip to New York City is filled with culinary delights around every corner.
-Don’t forget to use your HGV perks with Elevated Rewards!
-Enjoy discounts at these participating partners.